dosydoh/JetSetGo/README.md

 Challenges endured:
-Organizing thoughts, plans, layouts, tables
+*Organizing thoughts, plans, layouts, tables
+*File directories unorganized making src attributes difficult *securityconfig got in the way of allowing access to other webapp components *405 request method not supported error
+*issues with updating and delete operations